 Our Favorite Podcasts

 Tiki Brian had an exotica LP collection he just couldn't keep to himself.
 Luckily for all of us he sends out a thematic podcast choc full of exotic tunes set to stories of mermaids, pirates, waterfalls and all those exotic places we all dream of while a work.
+This is what happens when a lot of production value go into each podcast episode.
+A true journey from your headphones.

 At the Zen Tiki Lounge we know our way around a cocktail.
 But we wouldn't be the best resource for explaining all the bits and pieces of what make great rum and spirits so great.
 Listen to 5 Minutes of Rum with Kevin for in depth reviews and tastings of your favorite spirits.
 There is always a cocktail recipe to go along with the podcast, so don't miss an episode.
-You do have 5 minutes for rum, don't you?
+You do have 5 minutes (ish) for rum, don't you?

 Our Favorite Tiki Events